 One of the most popular things to do in Fayetteville is to simply enjoy the natural beauty of the outdoors.
 To anyone who’s ever visited Fayetteville, that’s no surprise, as we’re a city nestled in the Boston Mountains of the Ozarks, moments away from natural areas no matter where you are in town.
 The city overflows with nature preserves, parks, and natural wetlands which encompass 3,000 acres of land.
 Fayetteville alone has 70 parks with more than 40 miles of paved and natural trails, three lakes, and more - including the still-developing public outdoor space downtown, The Ramble.

-Fayetteville’s temperate climate makes enjoying the outdoors possible year-round, but with warmer weather right around the corner, both residents and guests of Fayetteville are starting to get antsy for those weekend adventures into the outdoors.
-Whether that means biking on the Razorback Regional Greenway, planning a picnic in a green space or hitting the trails for a memorable hike, there's something fun for everyone in Fayetteville's great outdoors.
+Fayetteville’s temperate climate makes enjoying the outdoors possible year-round, but with warmer weather right around the corner, both residents of and guests to Fayetteville are beginning to get antsy for those weekend adventures into the outdoors!
+Whether that means biking on the Razorback Regional Greenway, having a picnic in a green space, or hitting the trails for a memorable hike, there's something fun for everyone in Fayetteville's great outdoors.

-Luckily for hiking enthusiasts, Fayetteville and the surrounding area of Northwest Arkansas offer a multitude of hiking trails, ranging in length and level of difficulty.
+For hiking enthusiasts in particular, Fayetteville and the surrounding area of Northwest Arkansas offer a multitude of hiking trails, ranging in length and level of difficulty.
 Here are a few of our favorites to get you started!

 Lake Fayetteville Trail